-The Frick Collection is a small art museum with a collection of old master paintings and fine furniture housed in six galleries within a former mansion.
+The Frick Collection is a small art museum with a collection of old master paintings and beautiful furniture housed in six galleries within a former New York mansion.
 The collection features some of the best-known paintings by major European artists, as well as works of sculpture and porcelain.
-In addition to the permanent collection, the Frick organises focused on temporary exhibitions.
+In addition to the permanent collection, the Frick organises popular temporary exhibitions.

 The Frick Collection is housed in the Henry Clay Frick House on the Upper East Side in Manhattan, New York City.
 It houses the collection of industrialist Henry Clay Frick.
 The collection is exhibited in nineteen galleries of varying size within the former residence.
 The collection features paintings by major European artists as well as numerous works of sculpture, porcelain and Oriental rugs.
 After Frick’s death, the collection was expanded half of the collection being acquired since 1919.
 The museum cannot lend the works of art that belonged to Frick, as stipulated in his will; however, artworks and objects acquired since his Frick’s death are loaned to other art museums.

 Included in the collection are masterpieces by Jean-Honoré Fragonard, Johannes Vermeer, Jacob van Ruisdael and Piero della Francesca.

 Henry Clay Frick